BESA-GmbH/BESA-MATLAB-Scripts/README.md

 The MATLAB interface of BESA Research allows to transfer data directly from BESA Research to MATLAB.
 This includes raw or averaged data, source waveforms, source models, 3D source images, peak scores, FFT and time-frequency results.
 The following toolboxes provide some sample scripts that can be used to perform further processing of the transferred BESA Research data in MATLAB.

-In case of questions or support requests please fill in our web-based form at https://www.besa.de/support/support-page/
+In case of questions or support requests, please fill in our web-based form at https://www.besa.de/support/support-page/

 ## BESA2MATLAB